 - 1 + ¾ cups hot tap water (just hot to the touch, not boiling)

 Mix the dry ingredients together, then stir in the hot water until you have a loose dough.
 Scrape the dough into an oiled loaf tin.
 (I like the 4"x9"x 2.75"high size because it makes taller slices.)
 Shape into a loaf with a spatula.
 Sprinkle the top with some more of the mixed grains or some seeds.
 Leave to rise for 20 minutes in a warmish place (the range on top of the preheated oven works well).

 Let cool in pan for a few minutes, then turn out on to rack to cool.

 Makes 1 large loaf.

 Gluten-Free Quick Yeast Bread Variation

 In place of flour, use a good wholegrain gluten-free flour mix.
 I like to use Gluten-Free Girl's whole grain mix using 100 grams each flour: almond, quinoa, amaranth, millet, sorghum, buckwheat and teff plus 100 grams each starch: arrowroot, potato and tapioca.
 Shake it all up and use the required amount for this recipe.)

-In place of the mixed grains, use a mixture of 2 Tbsp each: teff grain, amaranth grain, millet grits, buckwheat hot cereal grits, oat bran and ground flax.
-(You could use any combination of the above, or just several of them, as long as you have 3/4 cup total.
+In place of the mixed grains, use a mixture of 2 tablespoon each: teff grain, amaranth grain, millet grits, buckwheat hot cereal grits, oat bran and ground flax.
+(You could use any combination of the above, or just several of them, as long as you have ¾ cup total.
 Make sure to include the ground flax, though, no matter which other grains you use.
 Flax helps hold the dough together.)